-Click to contact our Indianapolis Trucking Company Negligence Accident Lawyer today
+Click to contact our Indianapolis Company Negligence Truck Accident Lawyer today

 Poorly Maintained Vehicles

-Unfortunately, unrealistic pick-up and delivery schedules may cause some drivers to cut corners, skipping the required pre- and post-shift vehicle inspections.
-Trucking company representatives may also skip mandated vehicle inspections in the interest of completing pick-up and delivery schedules faster.
-Even if a driver does report a maintenance issue, or the trucking company discovers a problem during one of its inspections, there’s no guarantee the truck will be taken out of service so the issue can be repaired in a timely fashion.
+Unfortunately, unrealistic pickup and delivery schedules may cause some drivers to cut corners, skipping the required pre- and post-shift vehicle inspections.
+Trucking company representatives may also skip mandated vehicle inspections in the interest of completing pickup and delivery schedules faster.
+Even if a driver reports a maintenance issue, or the trucking company discovers a problem during one of its inspections, there’s no guarantee the truck will be taken out of service so the issue can be repaired in a timely fashion.

 Complete a Free Case Evaluation form now